s8m2s/s8m2s.github.io/project/content/homepage.md

     - always play with new toys
 - seo optimized (and redundant)
 - clear communication
-    despite occasionally using far too many word in a sentence
+    Though occasionally uses far too many words in a sentence
 - Optimized for performance
+    This ...
+Instead of this....
 - hatred for drop-down menus
+- Sometimes I cheat to serve my semantic masters.
+Example...
 - All the usual front end codie stuff
     - css
     - sass/compass